Capital Improvement Projects

 Grange Hall Creek - Washington Street Detention - Phase 1

 This capital improvement project is a cooperative agreement between the Urban Drainage & Flood Control District and the city of Northglenn.
 It includes improvements to the drainage channel and the installation of a pedestrian underpass that also serves as a part of the drainage improvements.
-Construction is anticipated to begin in the fall of 2012 and should be complete by the fall of 2013.
+Construction started in October 2012 and is expected to be complete by the end of November 2013, with landscape installation to occur in the spring of 2014.

 Water Treatment Facility Improvements